 The AC has also made good progress on planning for 2017 review of the work of other

-adaptation-related institutional arrangements under the Convention, and on assessing
+adaptation-related institutional arrangements under the Convention, and on

-inform its further work.
+stakeholders to inform its further work.

-With regard to technical support and guidance to the Parties on adaptation action, the AC
+With regard to technical support and guidance to the Parties on adaptation action,

-with NWP support and CTCN on collaboration with regional centres.
+M&E, and with NWP support and CTCN on collaboration with regional centres.
 Also

 the revised ToR and flexible workplan of the NAP Task Force were agreed upon.

-The AC agreed on an expanded TEP-A working group involving other bodies and stakeholders
+The AC agreed on an expanded TEP-A working group involving other bodies and

-of the working.
+for the consideration of the working.

 Due to financial constrains the 10th meeting of the AC could not be webcast.
 The AC

 highlighted the urgent need of providing resources to the AC in its report to the